guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns_in_API_documentation.md

 | Supports random access to pages | Limited scalability as dataset size grows                    |
 |                              | Potential for inconsistent results if data changes during pagination |

-[Twitter API documentation](https://developer.twitter.com/en/docs/twitter-api/pagination) presents offset-based pagination as a method to return multiple results in one response.
+[Twitter API documentation](https://developer.twitter.com/en/docs/twitter-api/pagination) presents offset-based pagination as a method to return a specific number of records in one response.

 ## Cursor-Based Pagination <a id="Cursor-Based-Pagination"></a>